ws/ding-downloader/Readme.md

 # ding-downloader

 Download your Ring doorbell videos from The Cloud™.
 Written in an hour with zero error handling, but it does throttle itself per-request type and globally.
-This does exactly what I need it to do (make local backups on a cron job)
+This does exactly what I need it to do (make local backups on a cron job) but may take some modification to get it to do what YOU want it to do.

 Note: If you want this to run on a cron job, you'll have to also write a script to refresh your session token regularly.
 I'll leave that as an exercise to the reader.